Robust-to-Dynamics Optimization: Introduction

 \section{Introduction}

 In many real-world situations, a decision maker is called upon to make a decision that optimizes an objective function and satisfies a current set of constraints.
-These constraints however can change over time because of the influence of an external dynamical system, rendering the original decision infeasible.
-The goal is then to make the best decision among all possible decisions which remain feasible as the constraints vary over time.
+These constraints however can change over time because of the influence of an external dynamical system, rendering the original decision infeasible. \aaa{For example, a vaccine that meets a certain level of efficacy against a given virus can fail to do so under future mutations of the virus.} The goal is then to make the best decision among all possible decisions which remain feasible as the constraints vary over time.
 By changing the point of reference, such a scenario can equivalently be thought of as a situation where a constraint set is fixed, but the original decision is moved around under the influence of a dynamical system.
 The goal is then to make the best decision among all decisions that remain in the (fixed) constraint set under the influence of the dynamical system.